-The Board of Directors and the SLT comprise the key management personnel of the Academy Trust in charge of directing and controlling, running and operating the Trust on a day to day basis.
+The Board of Trustees and the SLT comprise the key management personnel of the MAT in charge of directing and controlling, running and operating the Trust on a day-to-day basis.

-All Directors give their time freely and no Trustee received remuneration in the year for their work as a Director.
-Details of any Directors' expenses and related party transactions are disclosed in the notes to the accounts.
+All Trustees give their time freely and no Trustee received remuneration in the year for their work as a Trustee.
+Details of any Trustees' expenses and related party transactions are disclosed in the notes to the accounts.

 The pay of the SLT is reviewed annually.
-National pay scale increases as agreed with unions are applied to the current pay point within range of each member of the SLT.
+National pay scale increases as agreed with unions are applied to the current pay point within the range of each member of the SLT.
 Any changes to pay grade are only made following successful performance management review, until the upper end of their salary scale is reached.
-The Executive Headteacher appraises all members of the SLT and makes recommendations to the Board of Directors regarding scale point changes.
-The appraisal of the Executive Headteacher is carried out by the Chair and Vice Chair of Directors supported by an external advisor.
+The Executive Headteacher appraises all members of the SLT and makes recommendations to the Board of Trustees regarding scale point changes.
+The appraisal of the Executive Headteacher is carried out by a panel of Trustees and approved by the full Board in accordance with the Scheme of Delegation.